 Strength training is one of the best habits you can keep.
-It helps promote mobility and function, keep bones strong, prevent falls, and combat cognitive decline through the years.
-Plus, a recent study published in Medicine and Science in Sports and Exercise shows that muscle strength can be a predictor of longevity in older adults.
+It helps promote mobility, keep bones strong, prevent falls, and combat cognitive decline through the years.
+Plus, muscle strength can be a predictor of longevity in older adults, according to a recent study in Medicine and Science in Sports and Exercise.

 The solution: If you’re in a SilverSneakers class, checking your form is easy.
-Our instructors are certified—and trained specifically to work with older adults.
+Our instructors are trained in senior fitness.
 Ask your instructor to check your form.
 If don’t quite have it down, your instructor will likely give you tips to modify the exercise so you can do it safely.
-(New to SilverSneakers, a program that gives you free access to gyms and fitness classes nationwide?
-Learn more about it here, or check your eligibility here.)

 Trying to complete an exercise too quickly is bad for two reasons, Phelps says.
 First, you’ll increase your risk of injury.
 That’s because going quickly means you’re more likely to use momentum (for example, rocking your body to lift a weight) instead of good form (using your arm muscles to lift a weight).

-The solution: Prioritize performing all movements slowly and under control, says Phelps, noting that a two-second contraction and a two-second return-to-start is a good pace for most people.
-So, if you’re doing a biceps curl with weights or with bands, take two seconds to curl up and two seconds to lower back down to starting position.
+The solution: Prioritize performing all movements slowly and under control, Phelps says.
+She adds that a two-second contraction and a two-second return to start is a good pace for most people.
+So, if you’re doing a biceps curl, take two seconds to curl up and two seconds to lower back down to starting position.

-Keep in mind that to slow down your exercises while maintaining good form, you may need to decrease the weight you’re using.
+You may need to decrease the amount of weight you’re using so you can slow down your exercises and maintain good form.
 That’s completely fine!
 Even if you’re using less weight, you’ll get more out of every rep.

-Exercise machines can be great for older adults, because they can be less intimidating than dumbbells.
-You can also combine a few machines that target different muscle groups and create an effective total-body session, as we did with this 20-minute workout.
+Exercise machines can be less intimidating than dumbbells, which makes them a great option for beginners.
+You can also combine a few machines that target different muscle groups and create an effective total-body gym machine workout.

 The solution: Feel free to perform some strength exercises on machines, especially if you want to isolate a muscle or don’t have the balance or strength to perform a certain exercise standing up, Phelps says.

-However, it’s best to make compound standing movements, such as squats, lunges, hip hinges, and against-the-wall pushups your bread and butter, says Gavyn Berntsen, a personal trainer with the Trainerize app, who specializes in training older adults.
+However, it’s best to make compound standing movements, such as squats, lunges, hip hinges, and wall pushups your bread and butter, says Gavyn Berntsen, a personal trainer with the Trainerize app.

 The solution: Know that the last few reps of every set are supposed to feel tough.
 If you’re able perform all your reps and sets with proper form and without feeling challenged, it’s time to increase your resistance.